dubocr/homebridge-tahoma/README.md

 ### Configure Local API
 Local API service is available on TaHoma and TaHoma switch gateways.

+*** WARNING: Switching to local API will break your HomeKit configuration (automations) as local API device identifiers actually differs. ***

 To use Local API you will have to:
 1. Activate `developer mode` ([www.somfy.com](https://www.somfy.com) > My Account > Activate developer mode)
 2. Generate API credentials at [https://dev.duboc.pro/homebridge-tahoma](https://dev.duboc.pro/homebridge-tahoma)